 6 August 2007

 Allen recreates 1930s film footage with impressive accuracy.
 His 'documentary' clips are convincingly grainy, scratched, and age-worn.
 The costumes and acting styles are also authentic-looking, making this one of the most successful fake documentary attempts since the March Of Time sequence in Citizen Kane.
-(Can a film be compared to both Glen Or Glenda? and Citizen Kane at the same time?
-Apparently it can.)
 Only occasionally was real period footage utilised, for example when Zelig is inserted into the background during an Adolf Hitler speech; this technique predates Forrest Gump.

 4 August 2007